justcoded/just-responsive-images/readme.txt

 Feel free to post your suggestions or bugs under Issues section on github.

+**IMPORTANT**

+In version 1.2 default RWD set background options updated to mobile-first strategy (from desktop-first).
+If you use nested rules from RWD set you should update your main size background option to have @media query with `min-width` rule.

 == Installation ==

 1. Download, unzip and upload to your WordPress plugins directory